 This can cause the water level in the pump to rise up & flood all over the place.
 When you see your pump humming, but nothing is coming out of the discharge pipe, chances are it is air locked.

-And that’s why you need a vent hole in a sump pump.
+And that’s why you need a weep hole in a sump pump.
 In order to alleviate that, you drill a weep hole.

 Where to Drill a Weep Hole?